danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismiss-keyboard-when-return-is-pressed-in-a-multiline-swiftui-textfield.md

     }
 ```

-Perhaps another multiline-supporting submit modifier exists that I don't know about, so please share if you know one.
+If another multiline-supporting submit modifier that I don't know about exists, please share.
 Until then, I made it work with a `FocusState` and an `onChange` modifier:

 ```swift
 struct MyView: View {